RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/bit-data.md

 buf.setint(36, 0xABCDEF, 24);
 ```

-The least significant N bits of the value are stored.
+The least significant 24 bits of the value are stored.

 #### Creating